Fleet logo

 10. Under the Provisioning tab, select To App and then select Edit in the Provisioning to App section.
 Enable Create Users, Update User Attributes, Deactivate Users, and then select Save.

 11. On the same page, make sure that givenName and familyName have Okta value assigned to it.
 Currently, Fleet requires the userName, givenName, and familyName SCIM attributes.
+Fleet also supports the department attribute (optional).
 Delete the rest of the attributes.
 Okta SCIM attributes mapping

 Step 3: Map users and groups to hosts in Fleet